thebehzaad/BERT-Sentiment-Analysis/README.md

 # BERT-Sentiment-Analysis

-This is an implementation of BERT-Base model for multi-class sentiment analysis.
+This is an implementation of the BERT-Base model for the multi-class sentiment analysis.

 ## Dataset